-Workplace Harassment is defined to mean "engaging in a course of vexatious comment or conduct against a worker in a workplace that is known or ought reasonably to be known to be unwelcome or sexual harassment".
+Workplace Harassment is defined to mean "engaging in a course of vexatious comment or conduct against a worker in a workplace, including virtually through the use of information and communications technology, that is known or ought reasonably to be known to be unwelcome or sexual harassment".
 The following examples as cited from the Canadian Human Rights Commission are to be considered different forms of harassment.
 It can include comments or actions related to race, national or ethnic origin, colour, religion, age, sex, marital status, family status, disability, pardoned conviction, or sexual orientation.